Those heroes that shed their blood

 A couple of the items are only indirectly about the ‘Ataturk words’; they are all about the use of evidence.
 There is a lot of material here to absorb and there will be more.
 Honest History does not apologise for that; spending time and effort on absorbing evidence is surely preferable to the perpetuation of myth.
 Isn’t it?

 To finish, Honest History has said many times that the words commencing ‘Those heroes that shed their blood …’ contain admirable sentiments.
-Remarks about settling issues between nations without the spilling of blood are much more admirable.
+Remarks about settling issues between nations without the spilling of blood are much more admirable, though.
 For example, there are some other Ataturk words: ‘Yurtta sulh, cihanda sulh’ (‘Peace at home, peace abroad’).
+Those words are worth repeating.

 Turks did the heavy lifting: a longer look at the story of the Atatürk Memorial, Canberra, 1984-85 (October 2016): Part I; Part II